Are you arriving in Colombia and doing the Comuna 13 Medellín tour?

 Street Art in Comuna 13

-Did you know that outside of cities such as Bogota and Cali, Medellín is one of the best places to see street art in Colombia?
+Did you know that outside of cities such as Bogotá and Cali, Medellín is one of the best places to see street art in Colombia?
 This is the spot right here!

 What is Comuna 13? (the story)

 Know that this place is not for everyone!
-I’d even go as far as to say that it would be better for some people to experience this self-proclaimed landmark through the eyes of a cultural traveler… in this case, me.
+I’d even go as far as to say that it would be better for some people to experience this self-proclaimed landmark through the eyes of a cultural traveller… in this case, me.

 However, it is common knowledge that the infamous Comuna 13 was most feared back in the 1980s and 1990s during Medellín’s darkest cartel days.